Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

 <a name="callback"></a>
 ## Manage callbacks

-For more information on the callback functions, see the `multi_assistant_common.h` header file, where they are defined.

 To set and unset callbacks to get notifications about state changes, errors and audio data retrieval:

 > [!NOTE]
 > Set and unset all callbacks when the client state is `MA_STATE_INITIALIZED`.

-- Set the state change callback to be invoked when the client state changes:
+- Set the state changed callback to be invoked when the client state changes:

   ```c
   /* Callback */